 As I prepared to pick out my chocolate pieces, I realized that the customers being served were being chosen by number, as there was no discernible line.
 I weaved my way back near the door, and took a number from a very old looking ticket machine, and patiently waited my turn.

 The women behind the counter were almost all silver haired ladies, wearing brightly colored coats that looked a bit like nurse’s scrubs.

 When my number was called, I confidently spoke my choices–two dark coconut clusters, two dark french truffles, one dark peanut butter cup, one “jimmy” truffle (their bestseller), two cheesecake truffles, and one strawberry cheesecake truffle.

 The box was weighed, tied with a cute little white ribbon, and it was passed across the counter to me along with a ticket that specified the price so that I could bring it to the delightfully cheery cashier near the door who rang out my order with a smile.

 Very satisfied with my chocolate purchase, I made my way back into the Inner Harbor neighborhood area of downtown Baltimore for lunch, and was excited to stumble upon this:

-As the lead tour guide for Boston Chocolate Tours, I also had a hand in doing research for our now infamous Cupcake Crawl, so cupcakes have become somewhat a part of my professional purview as well.
+As I also have had a hand in doing research for the now infamous Cupcake Crawl, cupcakes have become somewhat a part of my professional purview as well.